rustom/rustom/README.md

 -->
 Hi, I'm Rustom Ichhaporia!
 I'm an internationally published Illinois James Scholar seeking opportunities in ML/AI that drive actionable discovery.
 Currently, I'm a machine learning engineer intern at Twitter.

 I'm the creator of industry-level data-driven software that has driven multi-million dollar corporate projects and have diverse experience with Python, C++, Java, R, SQL, research (4 publications), entrepreneurship, and open source.
-In my free time, I like to play and compose music!
+In my free time, I like to play + compose music and watch comedy!

 Please reach out to me about new roles, my experiences, or anything else.